-- 78. In line with the international practices adopted by many overseas supervisors, the MA expects every institution to have in place an adequate country risk management system which is commensurate with the size, nature and complexity of its cross-border exposures.
-Adequate provisions against country risk should also be made.
-CR-G-5 "Country Risk Management" of the SPM sets out the MA's expectations in this respect. - 79.
-As one means of assessing the quality of loans and the adequacy of provisions, the MA has introduced a standard loan classification system which forms the basis of quarterly reports by every authorized institution to the MA.
-The description of the MA's approach in this area is given in a number of guidelines and circulars (e.g. a guideline on "Loan Classification System" contained within the circular issued in May 1999 on "Amendments to the Quarterly Analysis of Loans and Advances and Provisions" and a circular on "Loan Classification and Provisioning" issued in November 1999). - 80.
+- 82. As one means of assessing the quality of loans and the adequacy of provisions, the MA has introduced a standard loan classification system which forms the basis of quarterly reports by every authorized institution to the MA.
+The description of the MA's approach in this area is given in a number of guidelines and circulars (e.g. a guideline on loan classification system contained within Appendix 2 of the completion instructions for the banking return "Quarterly Analysis of Loans and Advances and Provisions" and a circular on "Loan Classification and Provisioning" issued in November 1999). - 83.
 In forming a view about the overall adequacy of the provisions of an institution which is incorporated outside Hong Kong (other than in respect of its business in Hong Kong), the MA will have regard to the views of the home supervisor as well as taking account of any other information which may be available to him.